martin-tests/movie-test/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.3.5.

+### Preconditions

+Prior to running this application you should have Node.js (https://nodejs.org/), NPM and Angular (https://angular.io/) installed.

+### Install application

+- Clone or download the latest application code from GitHub.
+- In application folder run "npm install" to install necessary Node.js modules.

 ### Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.